wincent/yak-layout/README.md

-one another, and I have the option of using a tool like [Karabiner](https://pqrs.org/osx/karabiner/) to end-run around the problem and define an alternate layer that brings the cursor keys onto the home row whenever I hit dead key or hold down Alt.
+one another, and I have the option of using a tool like [Karabiner](https://pqrs.org/osx/karabiner/) to end-run around the problem and define an alternate layer that brings the cursor keys onto the home row whenever I hit a dead key or hold down Alt.

 So, I decided to switch to Colemak, build the layout optimizer for fun, and throw a good-but-not-perfect corpus at it (ie. I was going to skip the